 \item {\it Minimal EBL model} -- Its aim is to provide a strict lower limit on the EBL level.
 It relies on the same strategy underlying the {\it inferred evolution}, but with the parameters tuned in such a way to reproduce the EBL measurements from galaxy counts~(Kneiske \& Dole 2010).

 \end{itemize}

-Quite remarkably, all methods -- apart obviously the last one -- yield basically the same results in the redshift range where they overlap, so that at variance with the time when the CA analysis was done (1997) nowadays the SED of the EBL is fixed to a very good extent.
+Quite remarkably, all methods -- apart obviously from the last one -- yield basically the same results in the redshift range where they overlap, so that at variance with the time when the CA analysis was done (1997) nowadays the SED of the EBL is fixed to a very good extent.
 We will employ here the FRV model~(Franceschini, Rodighiero \& Vaccari 2008) but we shall check our results using the D model~(Dominguez et al. 2011).
-As far as the CMB is concerned we take the standard temperature value $T = 2.73 \, {\rm K}$.
-Finally, the most recent available data for the RB are employed~(Gervasi et al. 2008), with a low-frequency cutoff taken at 2 Mhz.
+As far as the CMB is concerned we take the standard temperature value $T = 2.73 \, {\rm K}$; due to the large density of CMB photons, this background corresponds to the minimum mean-free-path (Gould \& Schreder 1967; Stecker 1971).
+Finally, the most recent available data for the RB are employed~(Gervasi et al. 2008), with a low-frequency cutoff taken at 2 MHz.